There’s a dangerous idea floating around.

 There is no better refuge from violence than Jesus, who can both defend and redeem.

-There is no greater generosity than Jesus, with whom we will never hunger or thirst again.
+There is no bigger generosity than Jesus, with whom we will never hunger or thirst again.

 Anything else is Nyquil.